AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 * Floating point arithmetic (although using |CodePeer| integration may help here)
-* The content of string literals (again, using |CodePeer| integration may help here)
+* The specific value of dispatching calls when the tag is known

 To use |CodePeer| integration, pass the switch ``--codepeer=on`` to
 |GNATprove|.
 In those cases where no prover, including |CodePeer|, can prove